ksuares1/heyauntie/README.md

 * CSS
 *
 # Installation
-In order to install this application do the following:
+In order to install this application please do the following:
 ```
 $ git clone https://https://github.com/ksuares1/heyauntie/
 $ cd heayuntie